IHTSDO/rf2-to-rf1-conversion/README.md

 This RF2 to RF1 conversion works solely from the data available in an RF2 archive and also introduces some of the restrictions suggested as part of [IHTSDO's RF1 Deprecation Plan](http://www.ihtsdo.org/news-articles/rf1-deprecation-and-withdrawal-of-support-request-for-feedback).
 As such the following restrictions exist:

-* Qualifying relationships are not included, with the exception of Laterality Qualifying relationships which are optionally generated if a laterality references file can be provided.
+* Qualifying relationships are not included, with the exception of Laterality Qualifying relationships which are always generated.
+The reference data required to support Laterality Relationships are included in the tool for 2016 and will be taken from a Laterality Refset included in the International Edition from 2017 onwards.
 * Refineablity indicator is not being set (0 in all cases).
 * Relationship identifiers have been set to null.
 * The Subset ID is an incrementing integer that's not an SCTID.
 As such, it has been set to a number based on the release date to allow for stateless but consistent calculation.
 * Then Subset Version is being incremented by an amount linked to the year and month.
 * A unsupported option (-p) has been added whereby the previous RF1 zip file can be specified.
-Using this flag will cause relationship IDs to be included and the subset version will be more accurately +1 from the previous version used.
+Using this flag will cause relationship IDs to be included and the subset version will be more accurately calculated (ie +1) from the previous version used.

 The tools is also currently able to handle the Spanish Edition by specifying an optional additional zip archive.